YOU MAY BE ENTITLED TO COMPENSATION FOR YOUR TRAIN ACCIDENT

 We can tell you if you have a case or not within five minutes, Call (888) 488-1391

-FREE CONSULTATION · PAY NOTHING UPFRONT · OVER $150 MILLION RECOVERED · 98% CASE SUCCESS RATE
+FREE CONSULTATION | PAY NOTHING UPFRONT | OVER $200 MILLION RECOVERED | ZERO-FEES UNTIL WE WIN

 The LA Metro, Amtrak Thruway bus, California Rail, or local public bus lines are excellent ways to get around bustling cities.
 You don’t have to drive or pay to park, and you can use your time in transit to multitask.
-You have a right to assume that a bus or train is safe for transit, and that the company and operator are taking due care to protect passengers.
+You have a right to assume that a bus or train is safe for transit and that the company and operator are taking due care to protect passengers.

 Public Transit Laws and Liability

 Taking a school bus, tour bus, public bus, trolley, metro, or train should not mean risking your life.
 The rise of cheap transportation options, however, often results in broken rules and ignored safety standards.
 Public transport drivers should undergo significant training before taking passengers.

 If the driver is an employee of a bus or train company, however, the company itself may be liable.
 This is also the case if the accident stemmed from negligence on the company’s part, such as failing to keep up its fleet vehicles or repair known hazards such as a faulty seatbelt.
 In some situations, victims can bring claims against the driver and the bus or train company.

 This is a much shorter time frame than typical accident cases, where victims have two years from the date of the injury to file.
 Keep this in mind if you’re dealing with a public bus or train system that a municipality owns.
 If you’re unsure about the defendant or how/when to file, speak to an attorney.

-Buses and trains must obey certain standards of care, whether they are publicly or privately owned.
+Trains must obey certain standards of care, whether they are publicly or privately owned.
 They are common carriers, or vehicles that transport passengers for money.
 A variety of state and federal laws govern common carriers.
 These laws include standards for driver hiring and training, vehicle maintenance, and quality of service.
 Breaking any of these laws, leading to passenger or bystander injury, is negligence.